-No change in the airports role or in the types of aircraft currently accommodated is planned.
-Under the capacity forecast scenario, flight training and recreational flying are expected to continue to represent a significant, but diminishing proportion of total aircraft operations at Montgomery Field Airport.
+Under the airfield capacity scenario, local activity is expected to continue to have a significant, but diminishing proportion of total aircraft operations at GIL.
+Single-engine aircraft and helicopters are forecast to account for the largest share of operations.
 With the advent of very light jets (VLJ), business aviation is likely to show the most overall growth.
 Operations by business and corporate aircraft, including charter activity, can be expected to increase.
-In general, transient activity (i.e., operations involving flights originating or terminating at another airport), will continue to rely on the types of aircraft currently operating at the airport, including helicopters, turbojets and turbofan aircraft of up to 20,000 pounds maximum certified gross takeoff weight.